by Matt Slick

-We know that God has, from all eternity, ordained whatsoever shall come to pass because He works all things after the counsel of His will (Ephesians 1:11).
-However, when He deals with us, we see verses that say He changes His mind.
+We know that God has from all eternity ordained whatsoever shall come to pass because He works all things after the counsel of His will (Ephesians 1:11).
+However, when He deals with us, we see verses that say that He changes His mind.
 Let’s take a look.

 - "So the Lord changed His mind about the harm which He said He would do to His people," (Exodus 32:14).